 ESY services are special education and related services provided to a student with a disability beyond the normal school year of the District in accordance with the student's IEP and at no cost to the parents of the student that meets the standards set forth by TEA.
-The ARD Committee must determine whether ESY services are necessary for the provision of FAPE.
-If the ARD Committee does not propose ESY services for discussion at the annual review of the student's IEP, the parent may request that the ARD Committee discuss ESY services.
+During the annual ARD Committee meeting, the ARD Committee must consider whether ESY services are necessary for the provision of FAPE.
 The ARD Committee must determine the need for ESY services from formal and/or informal evaluations provided by the District or the parents.
 For a student enrolling in the District during the school year, information obtained from student's previous district, as well as information collected during the current year, may be used to determine the need for ESY services.
+If a student enrolls in the District and the previous District had determined the need for ESY services, the new District must ensure provision of ESY services.